 Executive Committee

-The Executive Committee is made up of the three synod council officers, two at-large members, and the bishop of the synod.
+The Executive Committee is made up of the three synod council officers, three at-large members, and the bishop of the synod.
 The committee meets monthly, in addition to Synod Council meetings.

 Rev. Erik Haaland, Secretary